physrisk/website-source/articles/2014/acchieving-high-clustering-in-scale-free-networks.md

 Why regular structures possess high clustering?
 -----------------------------------------------

 ![Regular network - nodes are connected as a ring, where each node has 4 edges directed to its nearest neighbors.
 Red color is used for the considered node and its edges.
-Blue circles are its neighbors and green lines are the edges between them.](/uploads/2014/constant-clustering-circle.png " Regular network - nodes are connected as a ring, where each node has 4 edges directed to its nearest neighbors.
+Blue circles are its neighbors and green lines are the edges between them.]({static}/uploads/2014/constant-clustering-circle.png "Regular network - nodes are connected as a ring, where each node has 4 edges directed to its nearest neighbors.
 Red color is used for the considered node and its edges.
 Blue circles are its neighbors and green lines are the edges between them."){#attachment_2684}

 The red node in the figure above has clustering coefficient of \\\( 0.5 \\\).
 As there is 3 edges (green lines) between its neighbors (blue circles) out of six possible pairings (\\\(  d\_i = 4 \enspace\Rightarrow \enspace \frac{4 \cdot 3}{2} = 6 \\\)).
 The number appears
-to be not that large, but let us consider a completely random network ([Erdos-Renyi model](/erdos-renyi-model "Erdos-Renyi model")) with the same average degree and number of nodes.
-It is known that clustering coefficient of the [Erdos-Renyi model](/erdos-renyi-model "Erdos-Renyi model") is equal to the edge formation probability:
+to be not that large, but let us consider a completely random network ([Erdos-Renyi model]({filename}/articles/2013/erdos-renyi-model.md)) with the same average degree and number of nodes.
+It is known that clustering coefficient of the [Erdos-Renyi model]({filename}/articles/2013/erdos-renyi-model.md) is equal to the edge formation probability:

 \begin{equation}
  C\_{ER} =p .
 \end{equation}

 This probability is easily obtained from the total number of nodes and average network degree:

 \begin{equation}
  \langle d \rangle = p N \quad \Rightarrow \quad p =\frac{\langle d \rangle}{N} .
 \end{equation}

 In our regular network structure all nodes are the same, thus \\\( \langle d \rangle = 4  \\\).
 When number of nodes goes to infinity,
 \\\(  N \rightarrow \infty \\\), the clustering coefficient of the